mike0618/Epam_Data_DevOps/day_6_SSH_Logging.md

                                  Dload  Upload   Total   Spent    Left  Speed 100  1856  100  1856    0     0   7493      0 --:--:-- --:--:-- --:--:--  7544
 ```
-i

 1.9 (*) Open webserver webpage in browser of your Host machine of VirtualBox
 (Windows, or Mac, or whatever else you use).
 You may need to setup port forwarding
 in settings of VirtualBox.
 ```
+# The solution without setting up port forwarding in VBox
+# "GatewayPorts yes" is already present in .ssh/config

 # First Connect to virtual machine
 ssh mike@127.0.0.1 -p 2222 -L 8088:localhost:8080

-# Then Connect to remotehost
+# Then Connect to remotehost from vm
 [mike@localhost ~]$ ssh remotehost -L 8080:172.31.45.237:80

 # Finally in my Host machine browser: